awanmohsin019-ctrl/real-estate-lead-qualification-agent-n8n/README.md

 The workflow reads incoming inquiry emails, analyzes intent using AI, classifies the lead, and responds appropriately while preserving full control over communication flow.

-The focus of this project is practical automation — designed to reflect how real estate agencies and consultants manage inbound leads in real operational environments.
+The focus of this project is practical automation, designed to reflect how real estate agencies and consultants manage inbound leads in real operational environments.

 Problem Context